wp-plugins/shortpixel-image-optimiser/readme.txt

 * fixed issue with "missing" images
 * save plugin version for easier debugging
 * list mode is set for media library for first time run
-* fixed bug that prevented backuped files to remove when the original was removed
+* fixed bug that prevented backup-ed files to remove when the original was removed

 = 2.0.6 =